dewcode91/dewcode91.github.io/_posts/2019-03-23-Broken authentication.md

 ---
 layout: post
-title:  "Exploiting Race Condition Vulnerability on Facebook servers"
+title:  "Broken authentication can lead to admin account takeover"
 date:   2020-08-23 21:03:36 +0530
-categories: Facebook Bug-Bounty
+categories: Bug-Bounty
 ---
 Some applications determine the user's access rights or role at login, and then store this information in a user-controllable location, such as a hidden field, cookie, or preset query string parameter.
 The application makes subsequent access control decisions based on the submitted value.
 For example: